tbretl/ae353-sp22/docs/index.md

 If you do not have a physical i-card, and therefore no ID photo with the i-card office, submit a photo to the CBTF as soon as possible to avoid problems when checking in for exams.
 Email photos to [cbtf@illinois.edu](mailto:cbtf@illinois.edu).

-Review all instructions on the CBTF website before your first exam: https://cbtf.illinois.edu/students
+Review all instructions on the [CBTF website](https://cbtf.illinois.edu/students) before your first exam.

+## Design Projects

+You will complete four design projects in groups of two that require the submission of python code, a short video, and a written report.
+You may talk with other colleagues about these projects, so long as all materials submitted are those of your own group (see [academic integrity](#academic-integrity)).

 ## Final Exam

 There will be no final exam.

-## Design Problems

-There will be four design problems.
-These problems will require some python implementation as well as the submission of a short video and a written report.
-You will work in groups of two on these problems.
-You are encouraged to talk with other colleagues about these problems, so long as all materials submitted are those of your own group.

-FIXME (gradescope, groups, etc.)

 ## Grading

 ##### Distribution
+* 5% in-class activities
 * 20% homework
-* 40% exams
+* 35% exams
-* 40% design problems
+* 40% design projects

 ##### Scale
 * 97-100 (A+), 93-97 (A), 90-93 (A-), 87-90 (B+), etc.